Me-MyselfAndI/RouteSeekerYeti_NEW/README.md

 The description of the components of the project:

+   /Menu:
-   Menu.py - a graphic interface to enter robot paths.
+   menu.py - a graphic interface to enter robot paths.

+   button.py - class for a button

+   number_box.py - class with a "screen" and keyboard to enter team number, speed, etc.

+   cell.py - class for a cell of the field

    RobotPath.csv - sample output of the program

    /src:
    Cell.java - the field is broken into square sections called cells.
 Each cell is an instance of Cell class.

    Vector.java - a class that works with vectors.
 This class also contains methods of checking whether the way is clean.